werderame/werderame.github.io/portfolio-projects/personal_finances/README.md

 ### **YAML File**

-All categories and their corresponding keywords are defined in categories.yaml.
+All categories and their corresponding keywords are defined in `categories.yaml`.
 This file is designed for easy updates and customizations.

 ### **Preprocessing Rules**

-The preprocess\_description function ensures that transaction descriptions are cleaned and standardized before matching.
+The `preprocess_description` function ensures that transaction descriptions are cleaned and standardized before matching.
 Key transformations include:

 * Removing 6+ digit strings (e.g., card numbers).
 * Retaining meaningful punctuation (e.g., "amazon.de").